Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 🥘 Breakfast

-Steel-cut oats with wild berries and local honey
+Steel-cut oats with wild berries and honey

 Smoked salmon and herbed cream cheese bagels

-Granola, Greek yogurt, and sliced apples with cinnamon
+Granola, Greek yogurt, and berries

-Hot coffee, French-pressed or pour-over, plus teas and cocoa
+Hot coffee, French-pressed, plus teas and cocoa

 🥗 Lunch